Effective Date: April 15, 2015

 2.1.2 OVERALL RESPONSIBILITIES.

-126.96.36.199 The Administrator leads the Agency and is accountable to the President for all aspects of the Agency's mission, including establishing and articulating the Agency's vision, strategy, and priorities and overseeing successful implementation of all supporting policies, programs, activities, and performance assessments.
-As part of exercising oversight, all Technical and Institutional Authorities (Agency Chiefs) report to the Administrator.
+22.214.171.124 The Administrator leads the Agency and is accountable to the President for all aspects of the Agency's mission, including establishing and articulating the Agency's vision, strategy, and priorities and overseeing successful implementation of all supporting policies, programs, activities, and performance assessments.
 The Administrator performs all necessary functions to govern NASA operations and exercises the powers vested in NASA by law.

-188.8.131.52 The Deputy Administrator advises the Administrator on overall leadership, planning, and policy direction for the Agency.
+126.96.36.199 The Deputy Administrator advises the Administrator on overall leadership, planning, and policy direction for the Agency.
 The Deputy Administrator performs the duties and exercises the powers delegated by the Administrator.
 The Deputy Administrator acts for the Administrator in his or her absence by performing all necessary functions to govern NASA operations and exercise the powers vested in NASA by law.
+The Deputy Administrator also serves as the Chief Acquisition Officer, ensuring that the NASA mission is achieved through the management of the Agency's acquisition activities.

-184.108.40.206 The Associate Administrator performs the duties and exercises the powers delegated by the Administrator and acts for the Administrator in the absence of the Administrator and Deputy Administrator.
+188.8.131.52 The Associate Administrator performs the duties and exercises the powers delegated by the Administrator and acts for the Administrator in the absence of the Administrator and Deputy Administrator.
 The Associate Administrator is responsible for integrating the technical and programmatic elements of the Agency.
 The Associate Administrator oversees the Agency's Centers, programs, Technical Authorities, and the NASA Management Office.
-The Associate Administrator oversees the planning, directing, organization, and control of the day-to-day Agency technical and programmatic operations, including establishing controls over Agency activities, providing a means for evaluating mission accomplishments, and correcting deficiencies.
-Centers, programs, Technical Authorities, and the NASA Management Office.
 The Associate Administrator oversees the planning, directing, organization, and control of the day-to-day Agency technical and programmatic operations, including establishing controls over Agency activities, providing a means for evaluating mission accomplishments, and correcting deficiencies.

-18.104.22.168 The Chief of Staff is responsible for coordinating the management and execution of initiatives, programs, and policies in critical areas of concern to the Administrator and ensuring that the strategic goals and objectives established by the Administrator are achieved.
-The Chief of Staff directs the Office of the Administrator, oversees the Office of the Agency Council Staff, and also serves as a liaison to the White House staff.
+184.108.40.206 The Chief of Staff is responsible for coordinating the management and execution of initiatives, programs, and policies in critical areas of concern to the Administrator and ensuring that the strategic goals and objectives established by the Administrator are achieved.
+The Chief of Staff directs the Office of the Administrator, oversees the Office of Executive Secretariat, and also serves as a liaison to the White House staff.

 c.
 Enterprise Protection Program (EPP).
-The EPP, led by the Principal Advisor for Enterprise Protection (PAEP) who reports to the Associate Administrator, provides advice and recommendations on threats, vulnerabilities, mitigations, and assessments of NASA missions, activities, critical capabilities, and technologies.
+The EPP, led by the Principal Advisor for Enterprise Protection (PAEP) who reports to the Associate Administrator for Space Security Interests, provides advice and recommendations on threats, vulnerabilities, mitigations, security, and assessments of NASA missions, activities, critical capabilities, and technologies.
 While implementing a plan to coordinate protection efforts across the Agency and promote enterprise-level solutions, the PAEP is the NASA representative to the Space and Security Defense Program and similar entities and functions.

 a.
 Executives Resources Board (ERB).